CI/CD for Design: Catching AI Slop Before It Ships

 "buildCommand": "sailop check ./src --max-score 60 && next build"

-In practice, here are the most common findings from CI scans:
+The most common findings across real CI scans:

-These are the patterns that AI-generated code introduces most frequently.
-For the full catalog, see our definitive list of 90+ AI design patterns to avoid.
-Catching them in CI means they never reach production.
+These are exactly the reflexes AI agents emit by default.
+For the full catalog, see the definitive list of 90+ AI design patterns to avoid.
+Caught in CI, they never reach production.

 The Complete Stack

 ESLint catches bad code patterns.
 TypeScript catches type bugs.
 Tests catch broken behavior.
-Sailop catches visual homogeneity.
-Together, they cover the full quality spectrum.
-For a detailed comparison of Sailop and ESLint, read Sailop vs ESLint: why design needs its own linter.
-For the complete anti-slop workflow, see our complete guide to anti-AI design.
+Sailop catches visual homogeneity — the failure mode none of the other three can see.
+For why design needs its own linter at all, read Sailop vs ESLint; for the workflow end to end, the complete guide to anti-AI design.